-The roaster, Tiny Footprint Coffee has a great initiative, donating a percentage from their profits for reforestation.
+The roaster, Tiny Footprint Coffee has a great initiative, donating a percentage of their profits for reforestation.

 Cold Brew has Low Acidity

 Because of the lower acidity, and the low-temperature brewing, the subtle flavors are accentuated.
 You will notice chocolate and fruity flavors.
 This is one of the reasons cold brew is absolutely delicious without any milk.
 But if you must add milk, check our iced coffee recipe.

-I am not particularly fond of Starbucks' commercial model, and they make one of the worst espressos in the industry.
+I am not particularly fond of Starbucks' commercial model, and they prepare one of the worst espressos in the industry.
 Their packaged coffee beans though are pretty good.
-I buy their beans on regular basis, when my wife drags me into their shop to get a latte.
+I buy their beans on a regular basis when my wife drags me into their shop to get a latte.

 A traditional iced coffee recipe is made with a blend of coffee and chicory.
 Originating in Louisiana, and brought by the French settlers, chicory coffee is delicious.
 You can certainly drink more of it without the jitters, and it makes a great drink for the summer days.

-Mixing chicory and coffee is one of my favorite recipe.
+Mixing chicory and coffee is one of my favorite recipes.
 I brew coffee and chicory separately, and I freeze them into cubes.
-I then mix a few cubes of frozen chicory and a few of real coffee, in a ratio of 20% chicory to 80% coffee, and I pour milk over them.
+I then mix a few cubes of frozen chicory and a few cubes of real coffee, in a ratio of 20% chicory to 80% coffee, and I pour milk over them.
 This makes a delicious beverage.
 This particular blend is one of the best coffees to use for cold brew.